tiffany-lina/alu-shell/init_files_variables_and_expansions/README.md

 0-alias: Creates an alias 'ls' that runs 'rm *'
 1-hello_you: Prints "hello <current user>
 2-path: Adds /action to the PATH as the last directory
+3-paths: Counts the number of directories in the PATH